-Whether you have lost a child to cancer or your child is undergoing cancer treatment, the upcoming holiday season will not be typical of the holidays you have experienced in the past.
-It is important and extremely helpful to acknowledge that simple fact so you can cope ahead.
+When you have a child diagnosed with cancer the upcoming holiday season will not be typical of the holidays you have experienced in the past.
+It is important and extremely helpful to acknowledge that simple fact ahead of time, so you can cope ahead.
 Coping ahead helps prevent us from being blindsided by our grief.

-We can cope ahead by anticipating which situations may be difficult and preparing what we will say or how we will act in these moments to reduce our vulnerability to intense emotions and manage our emotions most effectively.
+You can cope ahead by anticipating which situations may be difficult and preparing what you will say or how you will act in these moments.
+This may reduce your vulnerability to intense emotions and help you manage your emotions most effectively.
 The following tips will help you cope ahead this holiday season.

 Anticipate Heightened Emotions

 For many of us, this time of year presents as a dialectic.
 A dialectic teaches us that two things that seem like opposites can both be true and exist at the same time.
-While the holiday season may be a time of joy, celebration, and getting together with loved ones, it can also bring about intense emotions of grief such as numbness, anger, sadness, and irritation.
+While the holiday season may be a time of joy, celebration, and getting together with loved ones, it can also bring about intense emotions such as anger, sadness, and irritation.
 Allow yourself the full range of these emotions without avoiding your feelings.
-This year tell yourself that it is understandable that you will feel many emotions and give yourself the permission to respond to those emotions as you see fit.
-Appropriate responses may include declining an invitation to an annual function, spending time alone, or pushing through when there may be positive outcomes to being with people you love.
-Decide if you want to keep certain holiday traditions or create new ones.
-Plan in advance how you want to spend your time and with whom.
+Tell yourself that it is understandable that you will feel many emotions and give yourself the permission to respond to those emotions as you see fit.
+Appropriate responses may include declining an invitation to an annual function or pushing through when there may be positive outcomes to being with people you love.
+Plan how you want to spend your time and with whom.
 Coping ahead may be reviewing your holiday schedule and determining which traditions and gatherings are important to you and your family and which ones you plan to decline or eliminate this year.
 Coping ahead would also include preparing and practicing your response to invitations.
 For example, you may simply decline an invitation.
 No further explanation is required.